 Introduction to Install TestNG

 TestNG is an automation framework where NG is an abbreviation for ‘Next Generation’.
-TestNG helps generate an organised report that can let the tester easily understand which test cases are passed, failed, or skipped.
+TestNG helps generate an organized report that can let the tester easily understand which test cases are passed, failed, or skipped.
 It is a tool inspired by Junit and NUnit.
 The design of TestNG is such that it helps in integrating classes in an easier way.
 The developer has the ability to write more flexible and powerful test cases.
-It provides functionalities like easy annotations, grouping, sequencing and parameterizing.
+It provides functionalities like easy annotations, grouping, sequencing, and parameterizing.
 The benefits of Install TestNG are the ability to create HTML reports for execution.
 The annotations also make the tasks easier.
 In addition to this, the groups help in grouping and prioritizing easily.
 It is also possible to test parallelly and generate logs.
 Data can be parameterized easily.
 Let us have a look at the steps of installing TestNG.

 Step by Step Installation of TestNG